BienfaitKI/polus-dev/README.md

 and .xyz files.

 POLUS performs various tasks, such as:
-- Extraction of representative subsets of geometries based on structural diversity
+- Extraction of representative subsets of geometries based on structural diversity.
-- Correction of atomic IQA energies following a penalised stakeholder master equation,
+- Correction of atomic IQA energies following a penalised stakeholder master equation.
-- Identification of spatially equivalent atoms based on the distribution of local properties along a dynamic path
+- Identification of spatially equivalent atoms based on the distribution of local properties along a dynamic path.
 - Stratification of datasets based on the distribution of both atomic and molecular properties.

 # Instalation

-POLUS can be easily installed by following these steps;
+POLUS can be easily installed by following these steps:

 1. Download or clone a copy of the copy.
 For the moment, we have only made available the development version called "polus-dev".